We can help with your land management project from beginning to end, including:

 Tel: 01992 588433

-- To enhance nature in Hertfordshire by 20% by 2050
+- enhance nature in Hertfordshire by 20% by 2050

-- To help establish at least 1.8 million trees including at least 100km of hedgerows across Hertfordshire by 2030.
+- help establish at least 1.8 million trees including at least 100km of hedgerows across Hertfordshire by 2030.

-- Water bodies and wetlands – such as the creation or restoration of ponds, wetlands or reedbed
+- Water bodies and wetlands such as the creation or restoration of ponds, wetlands or reedbed.

 - Tools, equipment and material in support of community activity